-For those who love the classics, there is nothing wrong with opting for a standard guest book – often with a sturdy cover, and filled with lined pages where guests can sign their names.
-Small personalization can be included by having the couple’s photo and wedding date on the front of the book.
+For those who love the classics, there is nothing wrong with opting for a standard guest book – often with a sturdy cover and filled with lined pages where guests can sign their names.
+Small personalization can be included, like having your photo and wedding date on the front of the book.

 A step up from the tradition, some couples make good use of their engagement photos by having an album printed with their images.
-Lots of margin around each photos gives guests the space to leave a love note along with their signature.
-The increase of space encourages guests to be more creative and write something that you’ll want to look back on.
+Lots of margin around each photo gives guests the space to leave a love note along with their signature.
+The increase in space encourages guests to be more creative and write something that you’ll enjoy looking back on.

 Quaker Marriage License

-If you only want guests to sign but don't want a standard book, having guests sign a Quaker Marriage License is a fun way to collect and display your guests’ signatures.
+If you only want guests’ signatures but don’t want a standard book, having a Quaker Marriage License is a fun way to collect and display your guests’ signatures.
 A large document, often on parchment, is printed out to resemble a marriage license, while all the guests in attendance sign as witnesses to your union.
 The document can then be framed and hung on a wall at home.

-Along the lines of displaying your guests book, couples may choose to opt for a kind of plaque to hang.
+Along the lines of displaying your guest book, you might opt for a display you can hang.
 Perhaps a wooden slat is cut out in the shape of the state where you get married, or a fun chalkboard and paint markers are used to capture guest names.
 Another option is to have guests sign a large photo frame of the couple with a window marker.

 Arts and Crafts